Winter isn't a time to just stay indoors and wait for spring. There's a whole wonderland

 are great cold-weather activities, but require safety smarts, too.
 Make sure your

-by wearing helmets during ice hockey games and properly fitted skates whenever on
+wearing helmets during ice hockey games and properly fitted skates whenever on the

-the ice.
+ice.
 Ice skaters should also consider wearing helmets.
-Rinks are always safer
+Rinks are always safer than

-than ponds for skating.
-If you only have access to a pond, check the thickness of
+ponds for skating.
+If you only have access to a pond, check the thickness of the ice

 Before they hit the slopes with a snowboard or ski, make sure your kids are wearing